Dealing with yeast infections naturally, Part 1

 • Aloe vera gel is another cooling and soothing option used topically to reduce vulva irritation and inflammation.

-• Avoid wearing nylon or synthetic fiber panties, and avoid pantyhose, which do not allow the body to breathe.
+• Avoid wearing nylon or synthetic fiber underwear, and avoid pantyhose, which do not allow the body to breathe.
 Cotton underwear is best.

 • Temporarily avoid intercourse, or use condoms, to decrease the risk passing the yeast infection along to your partner.
 If you have engaged in intercourse and are experiencing continual recurrent yeast infections, your partner may need to be treated as well to clear up the infection and risk passing it back and forth to each other.